 System of Systems Safety Assessment

-Introducing the latest addition to the System of Systems (SoS) Safety Assessment or Integrated Safety Assessment methodology.
-This methodology is used to assess the safety of the complex systems that are made up of multiple interacting and interdependent systems.
+System of Systems (SoSSA) Safety Assessment or Integrated Safety Assessment methodology is used to assess the safety of the complex systems that are made up of multiple interacting and interdependent systems

 System of Systems (SoS) Safety Assessment considers the entire system and all of its components as well as the interactions and interdependencies between them.
 It looks at the potential hazards and risks associated with the system as a whole and the impact that they could have on the environment, people, and other systems.